 Containing 20% vitamin C, this potent but lightweight treatment will stimulate natural collagen production, promote firmness, brighten and even complexion, and overall give you a radiant healthy glow.

 If you have dry or sensitive skin, a hydrating face mask is always a good idea.
-Complete with AHAs, this sleep mask will hydrate, smooth, and clear out your dead skin cells by morning.
+Complete with AHAs, this sleep mask will hydrate, smooth, and clear out your dead skin cells.

 And now, learn more tips on how to get rid of hyperpigmentation during pregnancy.